KTH-Library/docs-kth-rdm/docs/en/get_started/quick_start.md

         <figcaption>Upload section</figcaption>
         </figure>
 ## Step 2: Describe

+Describe the files with minimal metadata such as title and creators.

 1. Fill in the minimal required fields (marked with a red star).
         <figure markdown="span">